 Upright Garment Steamers:

-These garment steamers are quite heavy and bulky.
+These garment steamers are pretty heavy and bulky.
 They have larger water tanks so you can steam a lot of clothes in one batch.

 They come with a built-in hanger so you can hang your clothes in them.
-These steamers are ideal for larger families or for commercial use.
-So not ideal for simple apartment laundry.
+These steamers are ideal for larger families or commercial use.
+So not suitable for simple apartment laundry.

 Little Steamer Maintenance Tips